pmajor74/yolo_training_tools/README.md

 - Three-tier confidence system (High/Medium/Low)
 - Interactive annotation editing with colorblind-friendly colors
 - Batch operations with progress tracking
+- **Advanced Non-Maximum Suppression (NMS) Controls**:
+  - Configurable NMS with adjustable IOU threshold (0.1-0.9, default 0.45)
+  - Toggle NMS on/off to control same-class duplicate removal
+  - Enabled by default for cleaner detections
+- **NEW: Cross-Class Suppression**:
+  - Handles cases where objects are detected as multiple different classes
+  - Removes lower confidence detections when different classes overlap
+  - Configurable overlap threshold (0.3-0.9, default 0.5)
+  - Perfect for disambiguation (e.g., form detected as both "form8" and "form11")
+  - Disabled by default, enable when multi-class overlap is an issue
 - **Advanced Quality Control Dialog** with 12+ metrics:
   - Coverage analysis and confidence distribution
   - Class balance checking and annotation density